 The arrival of DEM forces you to accept the brutal truth that as an IT leader or practitioner, you no longer own or control most of what your users rely on.
 But you are still responsible or accountable for the outcome.

 Delivering outstanding digital experiences is an expectation now and you need to know not just when they are failing, but the underlying reasons why.
 In a digital world, the Internet becomes the ‘IT environment’ which houses the IT services that we rent.
 The thousands of networks that make up the Internet become the new enterprise WAN—one without end-to-end SLAs.
-At ThousandEyes, this is what we’ve been focusing on since the start.
-It’s encouraging to see the DEM market guide articulate so many of the themes that we’ve been observing, and so many of the problems we’ve been solving for a large and growing portion of the Fortune 500, Global 2000 – and the top SaaS companies.
+So isolating performance issues at endpoints, such as page load response times, can be challenging for experience monitoring solutions that evolve from a centralized monitoring architecture.
+Uptime metrics are interesting but do not get to the root cause.
+At ThousandEyes, this is what we’ve been focusing on, transaction monitoring and user experience metrics from the start.
+So, it’s encouraging to see the DEM market guide articulate so many of the themes that we’ve been observing, and so many of the problems we’ve been solving for a large and growing portion of the Fortune 500, Global 2000 – and the top SaaS companies.

-We’re excited about the arrival of DEM because it’s forcing the monitoring industry to have a more honest and mature appraisal about the ascendancy of the Internet – and just how much enterprises rely on it.
+We’re excited about the arrival of DEM functionality because it’s forcing the monitoring industry to have a more honest and mature appraisal of the ascendancy of the Internet – and just how much enterprises rely on it.
 For digital businesses, the consistent smooth delivery of services online really is an existential challenge – so this discussion is long overdue!
-Happily we can help with this as we can uniquely deliver real-time visibility into digital experience across any network and the Internet.
+Happily, we can help with this as we can uniquely deliver real-time visibility into customer and employee digital experiences across any network and the Internet.